-More than 2.000+ channel partners trained to resolve all tyre related issues
+More than 2.000+ channel

 Systems put in place to ensure immediate response to customers' queries

 Website and Social Media

 In FY 2020-21, total 37,921 complaints were received from the customers and 99.2% were resolved.
 In an unlikely situation of a tyre failure, CEAT provides first of its kind on-spot settlement at the dealership through e-claim application.
 The Company ended the year, with a spot resolution of 66% in dealer channel.